ZongminWang1/ZongminWang1.github.io/_pages/about.md

 ### 🧪 Academic Activities

 -NGDN 2025: In Jun.
-2025, I attended the 7th International Conference on Next Generation Data-driven Networks (NGDN 2025) and delivered an oral presentation.
+2025, I attended the 7th International Conference on Next Generation Data-driven Networks (NGDN 2025) and delivered an oral presentation

 -Inscrypt 2024: In Dec.
-2024, I attended the International Conference on Information Security and Cryptology (Inscrypt 2024) and delivered an oral presentation.
+2024, I attended the International Conference on Information Security and Cryptology (Inscrypt 2024) and delivered an oral presentation
 -CNCC 2023: In Oct.
-2023, I attended the China National Computer Congress (CNCC 2023) and delivered an oral presentation.
+2023, I attended the China National Computer Congress (CNCC 2023) and delivered an oral presentation

 ### 🎓 Student Work